Sharanya-Sahyadri-ECE/DCfellowship/README.md

-# 📱 Wenlock Health System – Android App
+# 📱 Wenlock Health System

 An Android-based prototype developed using **Java** and **Android Studio**.
 This application simulates a hospital display system that includes token queue management, drug inventory alerts, and emergency code notifications.